fpaul787/fpaul787/README.md

 # Hello and Welcome

+My name is Frantz, and I enjoy programming.
 Thank you for visiting my profile.
-Hopefully you will find a project that you like.
+You will find some projects that I have worked on previously.

+👨🏾‍💻